 Aircel’s imprint appears on the first two issues of The Adventurers.
 It is hard to see why since Steve Milo a U.S. entrepreneur based in Washington seems to have been the driving force behind it and none of the creative team was part of the Aircel group.
 After only two issues the title was transferred to Steve Milo’s Adventures Publications in Washington where the first two issues were reprinted and the series continued.
 It appears that Steve was selling Aircel periodicals in the U.S. and this was probably the first connection.
 He then probably decided it would be more profitable to publish and sell through his own company.
 See BURLES Kent for more about the Canadian aspects of this periodical.

-Aircel ceased existence as an independent company in 1988 when the black and white comic phenomenon collapsed. when it and Eternity Comics were acquired by Malibu Comics Entertainment assumed Aircel’s financial burdens in effect making it an imprint although it appears to remained a separate division.
-At the same time Malibu acquired the U.S. based Eternity Comics making it an imprint.
-In 1989 Malibu acquired Adventure Publications.
-As an imprint Aircel carried Barry Blair’s efforts and U.S. based productions.
+Aircel ceased existence as an independent company in 1988 when the black and white comic phenomenon collapsed.
+It was acquired by Malibu Comics Entertainment which assumed its financial burdens.
+Although an imprint of Malibu, it appears to have remained a separate operation.
+At the same time Malibu acquired the U.S. based Eternity Comics and in 1989 Adventure Publications.

 “Aircel Comics.”
 Wikipedia the free encyclopedia, 23 December 2017.
 Accessed 4 April 2018.